Data lifecycle management

 Andrii Panchenko, Lead of BI & Data Management at Yalantis

-• decrease fraud-related financial losses by 40 percent
+• decrease fraud-related financial losses by 40%

 Modernize your business processes by nurturing a data-driven environment